rita-barbosa/LAPR2-2223/docs/sprintD/us019/Readme.md

-# US 006 - To create a Task
+# US 019 - To divide the set of all stores into two subsets

 [Requirements Engineering](01.requirements-engineering/Readme.md)